solana-labs/solana-web3.js/packages/codecs-core/README.md

 const getBigEndianU64Codec = () => getU64Codec({ endian: Endian.BIG });
 ```

-As usual, the `reverseEncoder` and `reverseDecoder` can also be used to achieve that.
+As usual, the `reverseEncoder` and `reverseDecoder` functions can also be used to achieve that.

 ```ts
 const getBigEndianU64Encoder = () => reverseEncoder(getU64Encoder());